Ngz91/klickwellMLmodel/README.md

 - jinete_act, jinete_gan, trainer_act, trainer_gan: startups of the jockey/trainer, wins of the jockey/trainer
 - jinete_rep_mon: if the jockey repeats the horse
 - resultados: results

-Pd.
-Some data may be missing (Ex.
-Some races don't have all the results)